Dr. Johanna Budwig’s Diet & Protocol

 Dr. Budwig (in spite of her great love for the sun she considered an essential part of health and healing) doesn’t seem to have addressed the question "how about winter and its lack of direct sunlight?".
 It seems to me she did not consider this a particular concern, perhaps taking it as a normal part of natural rhythms we are all accustomed to.

-What she did do is prohibit the use of the UV lamp (tanning lamp), which became apparent to me after reading a testimonial letter published in Der Tod des Tumors, Bd.
-2, p.
-98. The writer thanks Dr. Budwig for her reply and assures her that “immediately upon receipt of your letter I discontinued eating blueberries from the freezer, and I didn’t use the UV lamp yet but had simply enquired whether I should use one.”
-Dr. Budwig might have adviced not to use the UV lamp because they do not produce the true solar spectrum, radiate too much UV and very little if any of the red (long-wave) band she considered particularly beneficial and applied in ruby laser treatments on cancer patients (see short reference in Eldi oils).
+Dr. Budwig might have advised not to use the UV lamp because they do not produce the true solar spectrum, radiate too much UV and very little if any of the red (long-wave) band she considered particularly beneficial and which she applied in ruby laser treatments on cancer patients (see short reference under Eldi oils).

 So that's what I would do.
 Don't fret or worry about lack of direct sunlight.
 There is still plenty of natural light penetrating through the clouds.
 In fact I've read you even get a tan when shielded from direct sunlight, only much more slowly.
 And as concerns Vitamin D (derived from sunlight), non-vegetarians can supplement with a high-quality cold-processed cod liver oil in winter, see Question 6: Flaxseed vs. fish oil: why did Dr. Budwig think that flaxseed, rather than fish oil, was preferred?.